epam/ai-dial-assistant/token_limits.md

 Therefore, I'm more inclined to delegate the calculation of the overhead added by the assistant's system message with add-ons to the assistant itself by adding a new endpoint to the assistant API.

+It may be expensive to calculate limits for all combinations of assistant, model, and addons; therefore, it appears to be more sensible to return limits only per a specified combination, e.g. /openai/assistants/assistant-10K?model=gpt-4&add-on=wolfram.

 ![generic assistant](generic_assistant_context_breakdown.svg)

 Internal parameters:
-- The assistant's system message establishes the communication protocol between the model and other entities such as users and add-ons..
+- The assistant's system message establishes the communication protocol between the model and other entities such as users and add-ons.
 - Dialog with add-ons includes commands to invoke add-ons and responses from add-ons.
 - Response overhead - are extra tokens required to differentiate between add-on invocations and replies to the user.